List of locations in California by race

 The following is a list of California locations by race.

-According to 2010 data from the U.S. Census Bureau, Whites were the dominant racial group in California, comprising 61.8 percent of its population of 36,969,200.
-The county with the highest percentage of whites was Nevada County (93.4 percent).
-The ten counties with the highest percentage of whites were all relatively small.
+According to 2010 data from the U.S. Census Bureau, people of White ancestry were the dominant racial group in California, comprising 61.8 percent of its population of 36,969,200.
+The county with the highest percentage of White residents was Nevada County (93.4 percent).
+The ten counties with the highest proportion of White residents were all relatively small.
 They had an average population of 60,460, and none had a population of over 200,000.
 In contrast, the counties with the lowest percentage of whites were much larger, with an average population of 1,999,943.
 The smallest of these counties was Solano County, with a population of 411,620.
 All counties in California had a White majority, except Alameda County.
 White was the only reported racial group in 142 places, comprising one in ten of the total.
 The largest of these places was Forest Meadows, with a population of 1,546.
 Most of the ten places with the lowest reported percentage of whites were in Los Angeles County, and two of these places — Buck Meadows and Lookout — reported only racial categories other than White.

 Asian was the third most commonly reported race in California, behind some other race.
 Asians comprised 13.1 percent (4,825,271) of California's population.
 San Francisco County had the highest percentage of Asians of any county in California (33.5 percent).
 Of the thirteen counties in which Asians comprised more than 10 percent of the population, the average had a population of 1,138,957.
 The ten counties with the lowest percentages of Asians were small (with an average population of 28,348) and landlocked.
 Of the nineteen places in California with the largest percentages of Asians, thirteen were in Los Angeles County, all but two very small places had a population of at least 7,000, and all but three had a population of at least 10,000.
 Buck Meadows, with a reported population of 12, was the only place in which Asian was the only reported racial group.
 Monterey Park, with a population of 60,251, had the highest percentage of Asians (65.4 percent) for all places with a population larger than 100.
 Asians are a rather concentrated racial group, with roughly one-third (490) of California's places reporting no Asians whatsoever, and only about one place in ten (183) reporting percentages of Asians greater than or equal to the state percentage.